 Directions

-5. Insert the electrode into the burr hole, securing it with tweezers.
+8. Insert the surface electrode into the burr hole, securing it with tweezers.

-6. Leave a short section of exposed wire atop the skull (before the bend) to prevent screw contact with insulation.
+9. Leave a short section of exposed wire on the skull before the bend, so as to stop the screw from catching on the lead insulation.

 Materials